Shpigford/mutetheweb/README.md

 # Mute the Web

-A Chrome extension that uses AI to detect and filter out cynical posts from social media platforms (Twitter and Reddit).
+A Chrome extension that uses AI to detect and filter out negative posts from X.com (formerly Twitter), making your social media experience more positive.

 ## Features

 - Analyzes posts in real-time using Llama 3.3 70B via OpenRouter API
 - Automatically hides posts with high cynicism scores (>0.5)
-- Works on Twitter (X) and Reddit
+- Works on X.com (formerly Twitter)
 - Easy to enable/disable through popup interface
 - Toggle button to show/hide filtered posts
 - Visual indicators for filtered content